tilezen/joerd/docs/index.md

 - coarser [GMTED2010](http://topotools.cr.usgs.gov/gmted_viewer/) zoomed out
 - [ETOPO1](https://www.ngdc.noaa.gov/mgg/global/global.html) to fill in bathymetry

+More information is available about [data sources](data-sources.md).

 **Could we provide better coverage in your area?** Please recommend additional open datasets to include by [filing an issue](https://github.com/tilezen/joerd/issues/new).

 #### Related service

 To query elevation at a single point or along a path almost anywhere in the globe, [sign up for an API key](https://mapzen.com/developers/) and check out the [Mapzen Elevation Service](https://mapzen.com/documentation/elevation/).

-##### Drawing a map
+##### Building a map

-How to [draw the tile](display-tiles.md) in a browser is up to the raster-friendly visualization tool, such as WebGL.
+How to [draw the tile](build-a-map.md#tangram) in a browser is up to the raster-friendly visualization tool, such as WebGL.
 The [Tangram](https://mapzen.com/projects/tangram) rendering engine is one way that you can draw the raster tiles in 2D and 3D maps.

+More interested in analytical tools on the desktop or in the cloud?
+We walk you thru how to download & merge tiles and generate hillshades using [GDAL](build-a-map.md#gdal) and [QGIS](build-a-map.md#qgis).

-#### How are raster elevation tiles produced?
+### How are raster elevation tiles produced?

 Elevation tiles are served by clipping source grids to the tile bounding box and tile downsampling resolution to match the zoom level to avoid unnecessary complexity at lower zoom levels.
-Ground resolution table is available in the [data sources]() description.
+Ground resolution table is available in the [data sources](data-sources.md#what-is-the-ground-resolution) description.

-#### Build from source
+### Build from source

 If you are interested in setting up your own version of this service, follow these [installation instructions](https://github.com/tilezen/joerd#building).

-#### See also:
+### Credits

+Many thanks to Amazon for providing EC2 and S3 resources for processing and distributing v1 elevation tiles as part of their public data initiative!

+### Additional resources

+Mapzen blog post and other resources:

 - [What a Relief: Global Test Pilots Wanted](https://mapzen.com/blog/elevation/)
 - [Mapping Mountains](https://mapzen.com/blog/mapping-mountains/)